 If you’re struggling to figure out where to target your ads, this is a great way to discover potential audiences.
 It shows the number of monthly searches conducted for your business category in these specific locations, as well as residents’ average household net disposable income.

-These free Google resources are incredibly helpful when it comes to keeping up with consumer trends and adapting your business strategies.
+These free Google COVID-19 tools are incredibly helpful when it comes to keeping up with consumer trends and adapting your business strategies.
 For more information on marketing during the COVID-19 crisis, check out the Bizzuka blog.